stephenturner/oneliners/README.md

     cat file.txt | sort -u | wc -l

-Find number of lines shared by 2 files (assumes lines within file1 and file2 are unique):
+Find lines shared by 2 files (assumes lines within file1 and file2 are unique; pipe to `wd -l` to count the _number_ of lines shared):

     sort file1 file2 | uniq -d

 Sort numerically (with logs) (g) by column (k) 9: